tveneto1/dida425cmsproject/README.md

 ### Lillian Pulaski, Kaymora Roberts, Aliana Slaven, Taylor Veneto

 This project is a **Content Management System (CMS)** built with **Django**.
-It allows **administrators** to manage users and permissions, while **content editors** can upload and manage slides that appear on the display interface.
+It allows **administrators** to manage users and permissions, while **standard users** can upload and manage slides that appear on the display interface.
 The system provides a secure and efficient way to handle digital display content for multiple users.

 This file will walk through some basic features implemented in the project, the different files within the project, various resources used, and finally the documentation to explain _how_ these features work in action.